 Burr clashed almost at once with another newly-minted New York City lawyer, Alexander Hamilton.
 In these years before the Constitutional Convention, Hamilton devoted a good deal of his energy to defending one-time Tory loyalists in the New York courts.
 The New York legislature had passed, in 1779 and 1782, draconian confiscation bills.
 Bills that not only violated the terms of the Treaty of Paris but which also drove out a useful segment of New York’s merchant class.
 The war was over, Hamilton reasoned; these people were useful to the new republic.
 Why impoverish them by confiscating their property and impoverish the republic by punishing them further?

 Burr looked at the question from the other end of the telescope, confiscated Tory properties could be sold and used to compensate impoverished patriots for their sacrifices—especially impoverished patriots like Aaron Burr, who had no objection to buying up confiscated Tory property at low state-set prices and then selling them dear on the open market.

-Learn more: Alexander Hamilton’s Republic
+Learn more about Alexander Hamilton’s Republic

 In 1784, Burr was elected to the New York state assembly, where he allied himself with George Clinton and won appointment as state attorney-general.
 Burr increasingly served as Clinton’s foil to Alexander Hamilton in New York politics, and in 1791, Clinton muscled Burr’s election to the U.S. Senate through the state assembly, unseating Hamilton’s father-in-law, Philip Schuyler.